MEDICAL ASSISTANT DIPLOMA

 What are some websites with more information on the medical assisting career field?

-The Medical Assisting program at Sullivan University College of Allied Health Louisville Campus has a job placement rate of 84.6% for the admission cohort that entered in 2016, and there are a number of support services available to students so that they can successfully complete the program.
+The Medical Assisting program at Sullivan University College of Allied Health Louisville Campus has a retention rate of 84.6% for the admission cohort that entered in 2016, and there are a number of support services available to students so that they can successfully complete the program.
 Reported data is based on the most recent Annual Report Form submitted to the Medical Assisting Education Review Board (MAERB) and the Commission on Accreditation of Allied Health Education Programs (CAAHEP) in compliance with Policy 210.
 The campus has maintained a 100% average in Graduate satisfaction and a 96% Employer Satisfaction rate over the last 5 years.
 Sullivan University – College of Allied Health Louisville Campus has maintained an average Medical Assisting Job Placement of 82.8% over the last five years.